swiftxp-hub/spt-show-me-the-money/README.md

 However, you can also disable the "Include flea tax" option and only enable "Show flea tax."
 Then the fee will not be deducted in the tooltip, but you will see what you would likely pay in flea tax.
 However, the orange highlighting, which indicates which sales option yields more profit, may then be incorrect.

 For items consisting of several parts, i.e., armor or weapons, the mod currently only displays the flea price of the base item.
 Therefore, if the weapon is heavily modded, this has no effect on the flea price display in the tooltip, as the calculation for this would be quite complex (I may integrate this in future versions).
 Armor cannot be sold anyway if there are still plates in it.

+### What is the difference between "Handbook" and "Traders"?​

+The short answer is (when your SPT-server uses standard settings [v3.11.x]):

+    ​Handbook uses $1 = ₽​​125 and €1 = ₽133 for currency conversions
+    Traders uses $1 = ₽​​139 and €1 = P153 for currency conversions

+The long answer is... when you ask the SPT-server for currency courses then one will get the values from the "handbook.json" in the SPT-database.
+To be honest, I have no idea where they are used, but I'm sure there's a good reason for them.
+That's also why I set them as default settings.
+They are also used as a fallback if, for some reason, the mod is unable to retrieve the USD or EUR prices from Peacekeeper and Skier when using the “Traders” setting in my mod.

+When you use the "Traders" option then the mod tries retrieve the actual prices you have to pay at Peacekeeper and Skier for USD/EUR.
+As mentioned before, the "Handbook" prices are used as a fallback if, for some reason, the mod is unable to retrieve the USD or EUR prices from Peacekeeper and Skier.

 ## Motivation behind this mod